It is not always easy to reach out for help. To make the process easier, the PCC has a variety of services to assist students.

 For more information about each service, please click on the title.

 Group counseling offers an opportunity for students to work together on common concerns with an aim toward personal growth and change.
+All groups are facilitated by a licensed PCC clinician.

 Emergency Contact/Crisis Intervention